How to File Taxes as a Couple

 - Pension Income Amount: Taxpayers may claim up to a $2,000 non-refundable tax credit on eligible pension income.
 If they can’t use the full amount, they can transfer the credit to their spouse.

 Equalize Retirement Income

-- Split Pension Income: The higher income spouse can designate a portion of his or her eligible pension income to a lower-earning spouse, which may land them in a lower tax bracket.
+- Split Pension Income: The higher income spouse can designate a portion of their eligible pension income to a lower-earning spouse, which may land them in a lower tax bracket.

-- Contribute To a Spousal RRSP: Although it will decrease your RRSP contribution room, it might make sense to put money into your spouse’s RRSP, if he or she has a lower income than you.
+- Contribute To a Spousal RRSP: Although it will decrease your RRSP contribution room, it might make sense to put money into your spouse’s RRSP, if they have a lower income than you.
 Again, this will give you a tax advantage when you withdraw those taxable funds during retirement.